kayzhang/blog/content/about.md

 # Research Experience

-1. Machine Learning (2018)
+1. Machine Learning & Computer Vision (2018)
     - Acquired some general methods about ML, like naive bayes, linear regression, softmax regression and neural network.
-    - Implemented Mnist classification using both softmax and neural network.
+    - Implemented image classification on MNIST dataset using linear regression, softmax regression and neural network, and compared their performance.
-    - Implemented CIFAR-10 classification with convolutional neural network.
+    - Built an image classification system trained on CIFAR-10 dataset with CNN under TensorFlow.
-    - Implemented Image Captioning on Flickr8K.
+    - Built an image captioning system trained on Flickr8K dataset with CNN under Tensorflow.

-1. Multi-objective Optimization of Transmission Lines Maintenance (Sept.
-2015 - Aug.
-2017)
+1. Multi-objective Optimization of Transmission Lines Maintenance (2017)
     - Implemented multi-objective optimization algorithms in MATLAB.
     - Compared the global searching ability and the convergence speed of several different types of multiobjective evolutionary algorithms.
     - Established objective functions and constraint conditions for maintenance of transmission lines.